 Normal eating is being able to eat when you are hungry and continue eating until you are satisfied.
-It is being able to choose food you like and eat it and truly get enough of it — not just stop eating because you think you should.
-Normal eating is being able to use some moderate constraint in your food selection to get the right food, but NOT being so restrictive that you miss out on pleasurable foods.
+It is being able to choose food you like and eat it and truly get enough of it — not just stop eating because you think you should..
 Normal eating is giving yourself permission to eat sometimes because you are happy, sad, or bored, or just because it feels good.
 Normal eating is three meals a day, most of the time, but it can also be choosing to munch along.
 It is leaving some cookies on the plate because you know you can have some again tomorrow, or it is eating more now because they taste so wonderful when they are fresh.
-Normal eating is overeating at time: feeling stuffed and uncomfortable.
-It is also undereating at time and wishing you had more.
+Normal eating is overeating and, at times: feeling stuffed and uncomfortable.
+It is also undereating at times and wishing you had more.
 Normal eating takes up some of your time and attention, but keeps its place as only one important area of your life.
 In short, normal eating is flexible.
 It varies in response to your emotions, your schedule, your hunger, and your proximity to food.

 From “Secrets of Feeding a Healthy Family” (Kelcy Press, 1999)

 One major difficulty that often comes along with an eating disorder is the loss of hunger and satiety cues.
 Disordered eating patterns can lead those who struggle to lose touch with what it feels like to be hungry and what it feels like to be full or satisfied after eating.
 The Hunger and Satiety Scale can be a useful tool for re-learning how to listen to your body’s normal hunger/fullness cues.
 Click Here to View Scale (PDF).